 During his appearance this morning Mr Corbyn siad:

 The rules and my view are absolutely clear.
 I have taken soundings from lawyers I will be on the ballot paper.

-While the Conservative party is embroiled in its own leadership election, Labour is proving to be a fantastically ineffective opposition as Angela Eagle launches a bid to oust Mr Corbyn.
+While the Conservative party is embroiled in its own leadership election, Labour is proving to be a fantastically ineffective opposition as Angela Eagle launches a bid to oust Jeremy Corbyn.